oroinc/documentation/admin_guide/entities/create_entities.rst

      This field is available only when **Enable Attachments** is set to **Yes**.
 The default value is **Manual**.

    .. image:: ../img/entity_management/entity_create3.png
+      :alt: Basic properties available under the attachments section of an entity record page

 6. In the **Other** section, specify the following:

    .. image:: ../img/entity_management/entity_create4.png
+      :alt: Basic properties available under the other section of an entity record page

    - **Ownership Type** --- Defines who the owner of the entity can be.
 For more information, see the :ref:`Ownership Type <user-guide-user-management-permissions-ownership-type>` topic.